 In a 1982 review of the book for The Observer, literary critic Anthony Burgess wrote:

-    my unregenerable soul that I can only see this as a marvellous theme for a novel" (because it was
+typical of my unregenerable soul that I can only see this as a marvellous theme for a novel"

 In The Holy Blood and the Holy Grail, Baigent, Leigh and Lincoln presented the following as facts to support their hypotheses:

-    a secret society known as the Priory of Sion, which has a long history starting in 1099, and had illustrious Grand Masters including
+there is a secret society known as the Priory of Sion, which has a long history starting in 1099,and had illustrious

 The authors re-interpreted the Dossiers Secrets in the light of their own interest in undermining the Roman Catholic Church's institutional reading of Judeo-Christian history.
 Contrary to Plantard's initial Franco-Israelist claim that the Merovingians were only descended from the Tribe of Benjamin, they asserted that:

 the Priory of Sion protects Merovingian dynasts because they are the lineal descendants of the historical Jesus and his alleged wife, Mary Magdalene, traced further back to King David